ninevra/Simple-Temporary-Containers/README.md

 firefox "ext+container:name=%NEW_TEMP_CONTAINER%&url=https://mozilla.org/"
 ```

-Thanks to [Maxim Baz](https://github.com/maximbaz) for this feature!
+Thanks to [Maxim Baz](https://github.com/maximbaz) for contributing this feature!

 ## Prior art

 [Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) by [stoically](https://addons.mozilla.org/en-US/firefox/user/13470938/) is another wonderful extension serving the same purpose.
-[Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) offers much more functionality at the cost of more complexity and many more permissions.
+[Temporary Containers](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/) offers many more features at the cost of more complexity and many more permissions.
 My goal with Simple Temporary Containers is to provide the basic functionality with as few permissions as possible and, hopefully, easily-auditable code.

 ## Auditing the code